 Children with oppositional defiant disorder are blatantly disobedient, disrespectful, and confrontational.
 Standard discipline strategies don’t work.
 So what do you do?
 Follow the ODD strategies in this video to restore order to your home.

 Children with ADHD and oppositional defiant disorder take defiant behavior to the extreme.
 When traditional discipline methods don’t work, what do you do?

-In this video, learn eight new discipline strategies for parents of children with ADHD and ODD.
+In this video, learn eight new discipline strategies for ADHD and ODD in children.

 Oppositional Defiant Disorder Strategies: 8 Discipline Rules for